Is it important for you to grow your business brand, so more potential clients and customers can purchase your products and services?

 Grow your Fans on Facebook

-Facebook advertising is cheap, has multiple options and is a very effective way of getting attention for your brand.
+Facebook advertising is a very effective way of getting attention for your brand.
 If you own a local business, running Local Awareness ads is one of the best ways to target people who live in a specific radius around your business address.

 7. Get Influencers to Recommend You